 Step 7: Replace Your Zero Turn Mower Spark Plug(s)

 Replace your spark plug(s).
-A spark plug can become dirty and cause intermittent spark issues which results in starting and running issues.
+A spark plug can become dirty and cause intermittent spark issues which result in starting and running issues.
 I prefer to change them out annually.
 It is a pretty inexpensive item to replace so you don’t have to worry about the spark plug during the mowing season.

 Make sure your spark plug is gapped to the specification provided by the engine manufacturer.
 Don’t attach the spark plug wire (boot) until your mower service is complete.